 An output table is automatically created when you create a transform node.
 Running the transform generates the data in this output table.

-Many transforms can operate on a table, allowing you to create various branches within your project.
-To do this you can select the table or dataset and click the small plus icon that appears under the bottom right corner of the node.
+You can create multiple transforms to operate on a single table, which allows you to create various branches within your project.
+To create a new transform, select the table or dataset and click the small + icon that appears under the bottom right corner of the node.

 After you run a transform, you can investigate the downstream output table to get feedback on the success and validity of your querying operation – both the filtering criteria you've applied and the new features you've created.

 Understanding at the content of an output table allows you perform important sanity checks at each step of your research process, answering questions like:

 Did my filtering criteria remove the rows I expected?

 Do my new variables contain the information I expect?